szmoro/movie_genre_classifier/README.md

 The model contained in the movie_classifier/spacy_model folder was trained on the [MovieLens](https://www.kaggle.com/rounakbanik/the-movies-dataset/version/7#movies_metadata.csv) dataset using the training.ipynb jupyter notebook that can be found in the training folder.

-The model was obtained reusing the embedding produced by the Spacy "en_core_web_lg" model and training a multi-label classifier on top of it.
+The model was obtained by training a multi-label classifier on the embedding produced by the Spacy "en_core_web_lg" model.
 The classifier was trained with early stopping, using a batch_size of 64 and a patience of 5.

 To obtain a balanced training dataset, only the genres that appeared in at least 5000 movies were selected.
 After applying this filter, only 5 genres were left:
 - Action